BetoAvila/data-architecture/README.md

 Lastly, the third container defines the MySQL DB service, this service interacts with the API and returns queried information through a connection engine (defined in the API service).
 Basically, it stores information and allows its access.

-Please note that the Client and the API containers have a shared volume, this is a [Docker feature]( https://docs.docker.com/storage/volumes/#volumes) that allows to share data between containers, and from and to the host (the computer you use to run this app) even when the containers are shut down, and it does not increase the size of the container, regardless of the amount of data stored.
+Please note that the Client and the API containers have a shared volume, this is a [Docker feature]( https://docs.docker.com/storage/volumes/#volumes) that allows to share data between containers, and from and to the host (the computer you use to run this app) even when the containers are shut down, and it does not increase the size of the container regardless of the amount of data stored.
 Hence for this case, it’s perfect for logging, backing up, reporting and moving data.

 Given that this is a multi-container application, I use [`docker compose`](https://docs.docker.com/get-started/08_using_compose/#use-docker-compose) feature with the [`compose.yaml`](./compose.yaml) file.
 We can consider this file as the minimum set of instructions needed to build and start all containers, their relating infrastructure, and their communications they use.
 And we can also see a container as the minimum computer instance with its own filesystem, kernel, memory, and storage, basically this is the simplest working computer possible.